parinfer/parinfer.js/lib/README.md

 ## Development

-__Language choice__: Parinfer is implemented in ECMAScript 5, which is old JavaScript supported nearly everywhere.
-It was created initially in Clojure ([see here][old-clojure]), which was useful for exploring the idea in an immutable environment, but it is now maintained in JS because of speed demands and ease of portability to different environments.
+__Code__: [`parinfer.js`] is implemented in ECMAScript 5 for easy speed and portability.
+Original version was in ClojureScript [here][old-clojure].
+Currently also maintaining [`parinfer.lisp`] in LispyScript, compiling to JS comparable in size and performance to direct JS-- about as close as I can get to using Parinfer while coding Parinfer.

 __Documentation__: Design and implementation is documented in [`parinfer.js.md`].